-- Media Arts: Three copies of a DVD with 5-10 minutes of excerpts of your work completed within the last three years.
+- Media Arts: Three video recordings with 5-10 minutes of excerpts of your work completed within the last three years.
 The list of work samples should include, for each excerpt, the title, length, and date completed, technique, original format, genre (documentary, experimental, etc.) and the specific role of the applicant in creating the submitted work.

-- Performing Artists: Three copies of a DVD or CD containing 5-10 minutes of representative work completed within the last three years.
+- Performing Artists: Three video recordings containing 5-10 minutes of representative work completed within the last three years.
 Musicians should include at least three songs in their sample.
 On the list of work samples indicate the title, names of the artist(s), date, and location of the recording.
-Please note: storytellers, actors, dancers and other theatrical artists are required to submit their samples on DVD.
+Please note: storytellers, actors, dancers and other theatrical artists are required to submit their samples in a video format.

 March 1, 2018 – Artist Roster application deadline

 April 2018 – Review of applications by the grant panel (the specific panel date will be available by late March.
 Applicants are allowed to attend panels.)

 June 2018 – MAC Board meets and makes final funding decisions on all applications